Beat Furrer: Works

 Since 1989, Furrer's main projects have been operatic.
 Critics, however, have characterized Furrer's music theatre as dryly abstract rather than sensuous.
 Thus, for instance, Furrer's music theatre Violetter Schnee (2018/19) was described as monotonous or, in the words of critic Matthias Siehler, a "routine doomsday": "The more Furrer invokes the global climate catastrophe and failure of communication, the more his music sounds like mere paper."
-Similarly, critic Manuel Brug called La Bianca Notte (2015) brainy, lacking emotion and dramatic life.
+Similarly, critic Manuel Brug called La Bianca Notte (2015) brainy, lacking both emotion and dramatic life.
 From 1999 on, Furrer's works have been published by Bärenreiter in Kassel.